ScoreBoardMemories.com Ireland.. Irish Home of All Ireland Hall of Fame Online Gallery

 Resigned Ipswich 2010 and in 2013 awaits a call to manage once again.

-2013: Takes up position as Ireland Assistant Manager to Martin O'Neill
+2013: Takes up position as Assistant Republic of Ireland manager to Martin O'Neill